bronsonhill/uni-assistant/README.md

 # Study Legend

-A Streamlit application for student study management with AI assistance.
+Become a study legend with AI!

 ## Features